IgniteUI/help-topics/topics/08_Known-Issues/01_Known_Issues_and_Limitations_2015_Volume_2.md

 			</td>

             <td>
-In Internet Explorer 9 or higher, if you fix a column in an igGrid with a large amount of records and scroll down to the middle of the grid, you will see misalignment between the fixed and unfixed parts of the rows.
+In Internet Explorer 9 or higher, if you fix a column in an igGrid and scroll down to the middle of the grid, you will see misalignment between the fixed and unfixed parts of the rows.
 This issue is caused
                     by the IE9 engine.
 			</td>